Alton Sterling May Only Get Justice By Way Of A Financial Settlement Like Every Other Black Family [Opinion]

 Taking civil action has become part of the formula in the fight for justice against police brutality.
 Price tags have been placed on Black lives as a way to make these cases go away without any major changes being made to the way that officers police the communities they are supposed to protect and serve.

 In Sterling’s case, both officers would only face disciplinary action internally.
 Salamoni was fired, but because Lake didn’t “lose his temper” during the encounter, he was suspended without pay for three days.
-Body camera footage plus three other videos were released which captured Salamoni using graphic language and spewing profanity.
+Body camera footage, plus three other videos, were released which captured Salamoni using graphic language and spewing profanity.
 Even as Sterling lay dying on the ground, the now-former Baton Rouge police officer continued his tirade.

 Like many other officers who have lost their jobs after using lethal force, Salamoni may very well end up employed by another police force in the near future.
 His termination is already being categorized as a political move.
 The video footage wasn’t released until after the announcements that he wouldn’t face any criminal charges and his firing.

 At one time, the people would view the Baton Rouge Police Department’s decision as at least partial justice.
-But once the civil case is settled and the families win judgments totaling thousands and even millions of dollars, the same cycle will be starting in yet another city across the country with a new case of police brutality involving the use of lethal force.
+But once the civil case is settled, and the families win judgments totaling thousands and even millions of dollars, the same cycle will be starting in yet another city across the country with a new case of police brutality involving the use of lethal force.

 The irony in all of this is that we either vote law enforcement officials into office or we elect those who appoint them.
 Either way, they are all public servants paid by federal, state, and local revenues.
 Those salaries come primarily from the tax dollars that the communities that they serve generate.
 Those same tax dollars are then used to settle these lawsuits that families of the slain file in pursuit of justice.